 A Featured ClassBy Dan Vis

-Want to get more members plugged into your Training Center?
+Want to get more members plugged into our training at FAST?
 Why not try promoting a featured class?
 A good campaign is easy to run, and can make a big difference in someone's life.

 Plus, we have a great FREE class on marriage scheduled for February, called "Made in Heaven" designed to help the couples in your church enjoy richer and more rewarding marriages.
 Who wouldn't want that?